 The course provides the opportunity to build on your composing, arranging and listening skills.
 The main entrance requirement is that you should have an interest in and experience of using recording technology (computer or studio based) to capture and edit sound.
 You should be able to show evidence of your skills in this area as well as good aural skills and the ability to read and use conventional notation.
 In addition, you should have an interest in a variety of different popular musical styles, good ICT skills and a hard working attitude.
 Although you will not be assessed on you instrumental skills, some practical performance expertise would be useful.

 You will benefit from the following resources and facilities:

 - suite of Apple Mac computers running Sibelius and Logic software.

 - recording studio with live booth and a wide range of microphones.

 - experienced, specialist teachers.

-This course is the stepping stone for further study of Music Technology or Performing Arts at Higher National or Degree Level.
-It can also help in a career in the music industry or in a technology/computer-orientated career.
+Advanced Level Music is the stepping stone for further study of Music Technology or Performing Arts at Higher National or Degree Level.
+It can also help in a career in the music industry or in a technology/computer orientated career.